Đề ôn thi Đề thi vào lớp 10 Đắk Lắk môn Tiếng Anh - Mã đề DLA-107

 The customer told the store assistant that he was planning to wear the new running shoes tomorrow.

-2. The customer told the store assistant that he was planning to wear the new running shoes the following day.
+2. The customer told the store assistant that he was planning to wear the new running shoes on the following day.

 3. The customer told the store assistant that he was planning to wear the new running shoes tomorrow.